Advances in Liver Cancer Research

 Transplantation

 Some people with early-stage liver cancer can be cured with a liver transplant.
-Currently, only patients with a few small tumors in their liver can get a liver transplant.
+Currently, only patients with small tumors in their liver can get a liver transplant.
 But a 2022 study found that patients who first get treatment to make their tumors smaller can also be cured by a liver transplant.

 Precision Medicine